 When was the last time you walked barefoot through a field or across a beach?
-Do you remember how amazing it felt?
-People don’t get to connect with nature as much as they should, but research studies have indicated that there should be more of an incentive to make “being in nature” a priority.
+The dirt was Do you remember how amazing it felt to submerge your feet in the sand, or have the gooey mud squish through your toes while walking near a stream?
+People don’t get to connect with nature as much as they should, but new research studies have indicated that there should be more of an incentive to make “being in nature” a priority.

 In case you haven’t heard of grounding or earthing, let us bring you up to speed.
 This holistic health trend basically entails having the soles of your feet make direct contact with the earth.
-Whether it is dirt, sand, or grass, connecting your feet with the earth’s surface has been shown to reduce free radical damage, stress, overall pain, and inflammation.
+Whether it is dirt, sand, or grass (not AstroTurf or sidewalks!), connecting your feet with the earth’s surface may help reduce free radical damage, stress, overall pain, and inflammation.

 How Does Earthing Work?

 The earth has a subtle electric charge, which is present in the ground.
 As your bare feet touch the earth, free electrons are taken up into the body.
 These electrons can be referred to as nature’s biggest antioxidants.
 This may sound a bit “out there” or “hippie-esque,” but the earth’s negative charges create a stable bioelectrical environment for all of the body’s systems.
 The brain, neurotransmitter activity, and heartbeat rely on electrical signals.
 Since people rarely go barefoot in nature anymore, they are not being supplied with earth’s natural electricity.
 When you cut off the power supply, so to speak, things can start to shut down.

 The Key To Earthing is Vitamin G: